Edith Bowman: Charity interests

 In May 2008, Bowman supported the Fashion Targets Breast Cancer campaign in support of Breakthrough Breast Cancer, alongside fellow celebrities: comedian Alan Carr, actress Anna Friel, singer Natalie Imbruglia and model Twiggy.

 From 2015 until 2017 Bowman hosted the annual Young Scot Awards.

 Singing

 Bowman's television debut was on the Grampian Television talent show The Big Break.
 At the age of 14, she covered Bananarama's "Venus" which was itself a cover of the Shocking Blue original, but finished joint last in her heat.

 On 11 March 2005 she won the TV talent show Comic Relief Does Fame Academy, a charity music contest in which she sang "Champagne Supernova" with Jools Holland's band.
 Earlier in the competition she sang a version of Blondie's "Hanging on the Telephone".
 The show also featured Al Murray, Kim Medcalf, Adrian Edmondson, Jon Culshaw, Konnie Huq, Dawn Steele, and other celebrities.

 Personal life

-Bowman married Editors frontman Tom Smith in 2013, and the couple have two sons, born in 2008 and 2013.
+Bowman married Editors frontman Tom Smith in 2013, and the couple have two sons.